Logs

 An important part of any disk investigation is to discover what has been done.
 For a forensic investigation this is extremely important.
 CnW Recovery therefore keeps a comprehensive log for each recovery job.
 The details include typical file information, such as name, size and dates, as well as information as to where the file was stored, the location of directories etc. When the forensic log option is enabled, MD5 values are saved are displayed, and the Forensic Report is also enabled.

 The items that are displayed, as as below.
 By clicking on the header of each column, it will be sorted in ascending order.
+For very large logs, this can be a slow process, so a warning is given before sorting starts.
+Logs of any length can be sorted.

 File displaying